 The clitoris is a central part of the female sexual system.
 It is part of the vulva, and the most sensitive part of the female body.
 It is found at the top of the vulva, in between the labia.

-The size and shape of the clitoris ranges widely from woman to woman, and the appearance often changes over the course of arousal and orgasm.
+The size and shape of the clitoris ranges widely from person to person, and the appearance often changes over the course of arousal and orgasm.

 Many people consider the clitoris to be a small external structure, but what is visible is just the tip of the iceberg.
 The clitoral roots extend back into the body and down through the labia, connecting sensations throughout the region.
 One of the reasons internal stimulation feels good is because you are stimulating the internal roots of the clitoris!